-    When asked by an old Chinese Chan (Zen) teacher: ‘In what tradition do you teach?’, Jon Kabat-Zinn answered: ‘I teach in the tradition of Huineng’.
-To teach mindfulness you don't have to be a scholar in the history of Chinese Zen.
+When asked by an old Chinese Chan (Zen) teacher: ‘In what tradition do you teach?’, Jon Kabat-Zinn answered: ‘I teach in the tradition of Huineng and the Buddha’.
+To teach mindfulness you don't have to be a scholar in the history of Chinese Buddhism.
 But it is essential to understand the implication of this statement.

 In the Stress Clinic, where we teach mindfulness, we have a cookie box.
 On the wall next to the box is a cartoon saying: ‘Today I will live in the moment unless this moment is unpleasant in which case I will eat a cookie’.
 We value humor a lot.
 It opens us.

 This cartoon reflects a common misconception about being in the now.
 For many people the now is a holy grail, a hard to reach place where you try to let go of the past and the future.
 I see people desperately trying to suppress all thoughts about the past and the future to remain in this elusive now.